LsrIF: Enhancing Logic-Structured Instruction Following of Large Language Models: Introduction

 \section{Introduction}

-Instruction following is a core capability of large language models (LLMs) and is essential for their use in real-world applications~\cite{zhang2025recommendation,lu2025developing,ye2025multi}.
-User instructions are often complex and may span multiple turns or agent-based interactions~\cite{qi2025agentif,deshpande2025multichallenge}.
-Beyond producing fluent text, effective instruction following requires models to correctly understand and satisfy multiple constraints, which are often expressed through structured and interdependent conditions~\cite{he2024complex,an2025ultraif}.
+Instruction following is a core capability of large language models (LLMs) and is essential to their deployment in real-world applications~\cite{zhang2025recommendation,lu2025developing,ye2025multi,liu2026ministral}.
+In practice, user instructions are often complex, containing multiple constraints on the model's response~\cite{qi2025agentif,deshpande2025multichallenge,li2026thinking}.
+Effective instruction following therefore requires models to go beyond producing fluent text: they must accurately understand and satisfy multiple constraints in the instruction~\cite{he2024complex,an2025ultraif,pyatkin2025generalizing}.

-In essence, complex instructions are composed of multiple constraints connected by logical structures.
-Correct instruction following therefore requires not only satisfying individual constraints, but also adhering to the logical relationships between them.
-As shown in Fig.~\ref{fig:motivation}, the complex instruction contains three common types of logical relationships.
+In many cases, constraints are not independent but connected through logical structures.
+Correct instruction following therefore requires not only satisfying individual constraints, but also adhering to the logical relationships among them.
+Fig.~\ref{fig:motivation} illustrates three types of logical relationships in complex instructions.
 Parallel (And) structures require all constraints to be satisfied simultaneously.
-Sequential (First–Then–Finally) structures impose an execution order, where later constraints depend on the successful completion of earlier ones.
-Conditional (If–Else) structures introduce branching logic, where the model must first evaluate a condition and then follow the correct branch.
+Sequential (First--Then--Finally) structures impose an execution order, where later constraints depend on the successful completion of earlier ones.
+Conditional (If--Else) structures introduce branching logic, where the model must first evaluate the condition and then follow the active branch.